Malaysia–Thailand relations

 Malaysia–Thailand relations refer to bilateral foreign relations between the two neighbouring countries, Malaysia and Thailand.
 Thailand has an embassy in Kuala Lumpur, and consulate-general offices in George Town and Kota Bharu.
 Malaysia maintains an embassy in Bangkok and a consulate-general in Songkhla.
 During Mahathir Mohamad's second term as the Prime Minister of Malaysia from 2018 to 2020, he made four visits to Thailand.
 Historical and ethnocultural ties between the two countries and their predecessor states date back many centuries, and relations are generally cordial.

 Malaysia and Thailand usually co-operate in areas such as trade and investment, security and defence, education and vocational training, youth and sports, tourism, connectivity and socio-economic development in border areas.
 Due to the ethnically-Malay Pattani separatists in three southern provinces of Thailand, previously there have been blatant claims by certain politicians in Thailand that some parties in Malaysia have taken an interest in the cause of their opponents in the war, which is vehemently refuted by the latter government as Malaysia has since been assisting in peace talks between the Thai government and separatists.
+Malaysia has no territorial claims on Southern Thailand and has consistently refused to support separatist aspirations by the local ethnic Malays, maintaining that the territory is an integral part of Thailand.

 Royal Thai Consulate-General in George Town, Penang, Malaysia.